Lower Secondary Programme

 G3 |

-Beyond the start of Secondary 1, students may offer these subjects at more demanding level (MDL) after mid-year or end-of-year assessments in Secondary 1, based on their academic performance in school, as well as by demonstrating positive attitude towards learning.
+Beyond the start of Secondary 1, students may offer subjects at MDL at the following junctures, based on their academic performance in school, as well as by demonstrating positive attitude towards learning.
+There is no cap on the number of subjects students can take at MDL.

 Secondary 1 Mid-Year